ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: ScholaWrite Dataset

-To capture scholarly writing as it naturally unfolds, we developed a system that records the end-to-end writing process, from individual keystrokes to their cognitive interpretation, without interrupting authors’ workflow.
-This section introduces the design of our Chrome extension for Overleaf-based data collection, the participant recruitment protocol, and the annotation pipeline that underpins our taxonomy of cognitive writing intentions.
+\paragraph{Keystroke Collection in Overleaf} To capture scholarly writing as it naturally unfolds, we developed a Chrome extension that records the end-to-end writing process on Overleaf, from individual keystrokes to their cognitive interpretation, without interrupting authors’ workflow.
+Please refer to Appendix~\ref{sec:appendix:system} for a description of our extension.